 [edit]See

-- 6 Santa Maria della Scala .
-This medieval hospital, now a museum, is chock-full of medieval art including altarpieces by Bartolommeo Bulgarini and frescoes by the Lorenzetti brothers and Simone Martini.
-Also part of the complex (no additional admission charge) is the Museo Archeologico Nazionale, which exhibits some important archeological finds from the area, plus items from public and private collections of antiquities that are mostly from Siena and Chiusi.
+- Santa Maria della Scala museum is chock-full of medieval art including altarpieces by Bartolommeo Bulgarini and frescoes by the Lorenzetti brothers and Simone Martini.
+The Museo Archeologico Nazionale exhibits some important archaeological finds from the area, anr items from public and private collections of antiquities.

-- 8 Pinacoteca Nazionale di Siena .
-The Pinacoteca is full of Sienese paintings from the city's Medieval heyday.
+- The Pinacoteca Nazionale di Siena is full of Sienese paintings from the city's mediaeval heyday.

-- 9 Museo dell'Opera del Duomo .
-This museum includes the famous Maestà by Duccio and many other great works by Sienese masters.
+- The Museo dell'Opera del Duomo includes the famous Maestà by Duccio and many other great works by Sienese masters.
 After you've seen all the art, you can also treat yourself to a beautiful panorama from Il Facciatone, the tower in this building.
 The view is about as good as the one from the Torre del Mangia in the Palazzo Pubblico but somewhat different, although if you are rushed for time, pick one tower to climb (either one).

 Do